 There is nothing that new about Lashana Lynch possibly playing a Double-O agent or even a story-specific 007 herself.
 It might upset those whose minds, toxic viewpoints and phobias are still in 1965.
 Which is ironic as it was 1965 when the Bond films first referenced a female Double-O agent in Thunderball.
 Remaking the same mid-Sixties Bond film over and over with the same gender and representation politics is not really what the cinematic beast that is James Bond 007 is about.
 If Lynch is playing a version of 007, it is because the twenty-fifth film in a long-running series has chosen that story path.
 And it is its path to choose.
 After nearly sixty years and twenty-four films, I think the House of Bond sort of know what they are doing.
 Lashana Lynch [possibly] playing a high ranking Double-O agent will not ruin Bond anymore than James getting wed in 1969 ruined Bond.
 It will not ruin Bond anymore than casting Judi Dench as M in GoldenEye ruined Bond.
 It will not ruin Bond anymore than a change of actor in 1969 ruined Bond.

 Women have been a VITAL part of the Bond film series since day one.
+Talk to any of the former and current staff manning the desks and decisions at Bond HQ.
 They might not always get referenced on the posters in some angry fan’s Bond basements, but the production history of 007 onscreen has always also been about women too.
 They have never been produced in a male vacuum.
 Judi Dench was cast as ‘M’ in 1995’s GoldenEye because – as is the norm – Barbara Broccoli and the EON casting minds realised it was the perfect time to introduce a new cracking British actor into the mix.
 They were not making some feminist statement.
 They were just casting the best person for the role and reflecting that the real developments at Mi6 had already evolved.
-Twenty-five years later and with a nod to Dench’s M in Bond 25, the 007 films are still celebrating that decision.
+Twenty-five years later and with a nod to Dench’s M in No Time to Die, the 007 films are still celebrating that decision.
 There is no social justice warrior agenda at Bond HQ.
 Or Star Wars HQ.
 Or Marvel HQ.
 Do you know what – these big franchises have bigger concerns when launching multi-million pound movie circuses.
 They don’t have the luxury of foresight to shake everything up for the sake of a fantasy political agenda out to get dubious nationalists, men’s club sexism and current Presidents.
 They’re trying to cast, cater, edit, book, transport, build, write, film, promote, steer and budget a whole franchise circus.
 The least supposed fans could do is to support that and not panic because another red top tabloid has regurgitated a fictional tweet claiming 007 is to become a black British woman as – yep – ‘it’s PC gone mad!’.

 Not one film needs a racist, bigoted and sexist dollar in its box-office.
 If there are some claiming to not see the film then fine, don’t see it.
 Yet, the double sadness of those folk is that they will always see the film.
 It is part of their ongoing campaign of ‘being right’ with their misguided hatred.
-But, nothing is threatening James Bond 007 or Daniel Craig in Bond 25.
-Those that are bemoaning and lambasting the sanctity of the hero are missing the wider pictures of studio politics (and new studio politics).
+But, nothing is threatening James Bond 007 or Daniel Craig in No Time to Die.
+Those bemoaning and lambasting the sanctity of the hero are missing the wider pictures of studio politics (and new studio politics).
 The studios want Daniel Craig as Bond.
 EON Productions want Daniel Craig as Bond.
-The .audiences want Daniel Craig as Bond.
+The audiences want Daniel Craig as Bond.
 It makes zero sense that the business we call show would want to alter that for some ‘liberal agenda’ plucked from the clouds of tabloid fantasy.
+That’s not how art and cinema work.
 The great Bond fan and movie mind Mark Gatiss has elsewhere rightly suggested when it comes to the state of Britain today that “we have weaponised nostalgia”.
 Let’s not do the same with film fandom.
 No one wants to be the kid blamed for why we don’t have nice things anymore.